 When it comes to booking event spaces and venues for conferences, meetings, away days, or team building activities, you will often be provided with a cost in the format of a day delegate rate or 24-hour delegate rate.
 These two pricing formats are widely used when it comes to venues and events, but if you haven’t heard of them before they can be a little confusing.
 As a result, we thought it would be good to explain exactly what these two terms mean and what to look out for when using day delegate and 24-hour delegate rates.

 What is a day delegate rate?

-A venue will often quote a day delegate rate if you are looking to hold a meeting, conference, or event that will last for a single day.
+A venue will often quote a day delegate rate if you are looking to hold a meeting, conference, or team building event that will last for a single day.
 It is a fixed cost (per person) that includes a majority of the items you will need for your event.

 Exactly what’s included within a day delegate rate does differ slightly from venue to venue as you would expect, but will generally include the following items:

 - Main meeting room hires for the duration of your event.

 - A projector and projector screen (or a large plasma screen for smaller rooms)